-Covid-19 places the most vulnerable children and young people in society at high risk of harm and is a significant challenge to Children’s Services across the country.
-Calls to helplines have risen sharply; social distancing has removed children’s access to friends, teachers and trusted adults and emergency legislation threatens to dilute essential safeguards that protect the rights of care-experienced children and young people.
+Calls to helplines have risen sharply, and social distancing has often removed children’s access to friends, teachers and trusted adults.
+In addition, emergency legislation threatens to dilute essential safeguards that protect the rights of care experienced children and young people.

 We are campaigning, as part of the National Independent Visitor Network (NIVN), for:

-1. All local authorities in England that currently have no Independent Visitor Service must take immediate action to meet their legal obligations.
+- All local authorities in England that currently have no Independent Visitor Scheme to take immediate action to meet their legal obligations.

-2. At least 10% of looked after children per local authority in England must be matched with an Independent Visitor by 2022.
+- At least 10% of looked after children per local authority in England to be matched with an Independent Visitor by 2022.

-3. Ofsted inspectors must assess Independent Visitor services against the National Standards, to ensure children and young people have access to consistently high quality Independent Visitors.
+- Ofsted inspectors must assess Independent Visitor schemes against the National Standards.
+This should ensure that children and young people have access to consistently high-quality Independent Visitors.